 Your sophomore advisor and concentration advisors are key people in your advising network.
 But you should also build advising relationships with your course instructors, other students, and various administrators and special faculty advisors on campus.
 This page describes the main advising resources that students can use to complement the advising they receive from their primary academic advisors.

 Randall advisors are a group of knowledgeable, caring faculty members who work exclusively with sophomores.
 Representing a range of academic disciplines at Brown, Randall advisors are willing to discuss academic choices and challenges in light of students' extracurricular activities, proposed concentrations, and overall life plans.
-Randall advisors hold open hours every afternoon at Advising Central, and also see students by appointment; click here for Randall Advisors’ contact information and office hours.
+Students may arrange to meet with Randall advisors by contacting them directly through e-mail.
 You may also contact Ms. Ivone Aubin in the Dean of the College office at 863-2676 to make an appointment with a Randall advisor.

 Faculty Advising Fellows